 In this blog post, we will explain the differences between global and rolling shutter sensors used in machine vision cameras.
 Additionally, we highlight how to use a rolling shutter camera capable of “Global Reset” providing low cost solutions for some applications with moving objects.

-First, let’s explain the differences between global shutter vs rolling shutter image sensors in machine vision cameras
+First, let’s explain the differences between rolling shutter vs global shutter image sensors in machine vision cameras.

 Global Shutter: Image sensors with a global shutter allow all of the pixels to accumulate a charge with the exposure starting and ending at the same time.
 At the end of the exposure time the charge is read out simultaneously.
 In turn, the image has no motion blur on moving objects.
 This is given the exposure is short enough to stop pixel blur which is a topic for another blog.

 Rolling shutter: Image sensors with a rolling shutter do NOT expose all the pixels at the same time.
 Alternatively, they expose the pixels by row with each row having a different start and end time frame.
 The top row of the pixel array is the first to expose, reading out the pixel data followed by the 2nd, 3rd & 4th row and so on.
 Each of the rows start and end point have a delay as the sensor is fully read out.
 The result of this on moving objects is a skewed image

 What are the Pro’s and Con’s of each type of shutter?

 Pro: Freeze Frame images with no blur on moving objects.

 Con: Global shutter sensors require more complicated circuit architecture, thus limiting the pixel density for a given physical size.
 In turn, sensors with a global shutter will have a larger image format driving up lens cost.
 The complicated circuits also drive up the overall camera cost and will be more expensive vs a rolling shutter sensor.